 Includes theses and dissertations from North Carolina State University, the University of Virginia, Virginia Polytechnic Institute and State University, and West Virginia University.
 Allows users to search the theses and dissertations.
 Provides access to other schools with electronic thesis and dissertation collections, including the University of Michigan and the University of Waterloo.

-This scholarly collection offers information in nearly every area of academic study including: computer science, engineering, physics, chemistry, language and linguistics, arts and literature, medical sciences, ethnic studies, and many more.
-PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.
-The majority of full text titles are available in searchable PDF, or scanned-in-color.
-This database is updated on a daily basis.
+TL: One of the world's largest scholarly, multi-disciplinary full text database.
+This scholarly collection offers information in nearly every area of academic study including: computer science, engineering, physics, chemistry, language and linguistics, arts and literature, medical sciences, ethnic studies, and many more

 IngentaConnect can also be used as an alert service.
 You can create a personal profile to which you can attach journal titles and saved searches.
 For each journal title that you attach to your profile, you will receive its table of contents via email when a new issue is entered into the database.
 For each saved search, you will receive a weekly email listing new articles in the databases that match your search criteria.
 Click on this link for the how to guide on setting up your own profiles.